-There isn’t any IRS or legal requirements stating that you have to set up a separate bank account or credit card for your sole proprietorship.
+There aren’t any IRS or legal requirements stating that you have to set up a separate bank account or credit card for your California sole proprietorship.

-But, it’s a really good idea to have a separate business bank account. , Your business account will help you accurately keep track of deductible expenses and is really helpful if you’re ever audited.
+But, it’s a really good idea to have a separate business bank account.
+Your business account will help you accurately keep track of deductible expenses and is really useful if you’re ever audited.

 Consult with an insurance broker if you aren’t sure of what direction to take in this area.